Epistimis/com.epistimis.uddl.parent/GETTING_STARTED.md

 Select **Plug-in Dependencies** in the dialog, then click **Next** and **Finish**

 3. Open the xtext file for each repo you downloaded.
-They are:
+They are located as follows:
 * UDDL: /com.epistimis.uddl/src/com/epistimis/uddl/Uddl.xtext (see screenshot)
 * UDDL Query: /com.epistimis.uddl.query/src/com/epistimis/uddl/query/Query.xtext
 * FACE: /com.epistimis.face/src/com/epistimis/face/Face.xtext